maddielingad/FlexboxBusinessSiteStarting/README.md

 In this Codecademy project, I was tasked to utilize flexbox to design and build the layout for a company’s homepage - either an existing company or a fictional one.

 ## Description
 I chose to create a fictional art gallery company called Moonimo (named after my two cats Mooni and Mochi).
-While browsing Google for inspiration, I discovered [Mooni](https://moonigallery.com/)--an actual art gallery with its own homepage.
+While browsing Google for inspiration, I discovered [Mooni](https://moonigallery.com/) - an actual art gallery with its own homepage.
 Following the guidelines of this project, I took most of my design inspiration from Mooni's website to create my own simplified version of their homepage while using flexbox.

 ## Project Requirements
 1. A title and logo or splash image.